 - If you are new to the district, you will have 30 days to register and title your vehicle.
 You must first convert your license to a Washington, D.C. license or ID card, and purchase district car insurance, as well as hold the out-of-state title in your name.
 If you are eligible for driver privilege reciprocity as a student, diplomat, member of Congress, or presidential appointee, you will still have to obtain a district ID card or driver’s license in order to receive district plates.
 However, if you are active military stationed in Washington, D.C., and live in another state, you are not required to register your vehicle with the district as long as you maintain your registration and insurance in your home state.

-3. District of Columbia Boat Bill of Sale
+2. Washington, DC Boat Bill of Sale

 A boat bill of sale is not required in the District of Columbia, though having one can aid in the “proof of ownership” process if necessary.
 There is no official form, but you can use an online boat bill of sale template.
 You should list the following information:

 - The seller’s and buyer’s names, contact information, and signatures

 - The length and propulsion of the vessel

 - The sales date

 Many of the District of Columbia DMV forms feature a penalty of perjury statement; however, since there is no official bill of sale form, it is not considered a legal requirement to list one on any draft you may use.
 That said, the laws in the district do clearly state, in accordance with D.C.
 Criminal Code § 22-2402, that the penalty for a conviction of perjury is “a fine of not more than $5,000 and/or imprisonment for up to 10 years.”